stevenjohnstone/yarp/docs/fuzzing.md

 # Out-of-bounds reads

 Currently, encoding functionality implementing the `pm_encoding_t` interface can read outside of inputs.
-For the time being, ASAN instrumentation is disabled for functions from src/enc.
-See `fuzz/asan.ignore`.

 To disable ASAN read instrumentation globally, use the `FUZZ_FLAGS` environment variable e.g.